aniket-mish/micrograd/README.md

 to get the slope, we need to have rise (`f(x + h) - f(x)`) over run(`h`)

 when the slopes zero, if we nudge `x` by some anount, the function doesn't respond much

+`backprop is just the recursive application of chain rule backwards through the computation graph`